SOFTS-Raw sugar climbs to seven-month peak, coffee falls

-LONDON, Nov 16 (Reuters) - Raw sugar futures rose to a seven-month high on Wednesday, extending the market's recent sharp rise on fund-buying and concerns about Indian mills defaulting on contracts.
+NEW YORK/LONDON, Nov 16 (Reuters) - Raw sugar futures on ICE hit a seven-month high on Wednesday on fund-buying and concerns about Indian mills defaulting on contracts, before losing steam in the end to close little changed.
+Arabica coffee fell.

 SUGAR